Caring for God’s gift of Creation is a spiritual commitment.

 What You Can Do

-1. Be part of Together for the Love of Creation Earth Week 2025 happening April 20–27, 2025.
+1. Be part of Together for the Love of Creation Earth Week 2026 beginning on Earth Sunday, April 19th and running until April 26th.
 Hold or attend an event to pray, learn, and act for Climate Justice.
-In this Centennial year, let's make headlines and hold 100 events across the country.
-Earth Sunday is April 27.
-Find more details at Together for the Love of Creation: Earth Week 2025.
+New this year is an call for Climate Leadership letter for your community members to direct to your Member of Parliament.
+See Together for the Love of Creation Earth Week 2026.

 2. Hold a Faithful Climate Conversation in your community of faith.
 On the For the Love of Creation website you can download simple guides, check out these stories, and view a short video to hear how well it works at the community of faith level.
 Conversation and community are key to the transition we need to make away from burning fossil fuels.